UberEther/jwk/README.md

 Options Available:
 - All options from the [auto-refresh-from-url constructor](https://github.com/UberEther/auto-refresh-from-url#autorefreshoptions)
 - doNotReloadOnMissingKey: Optional - if set to true, then the library will not try to refresh the JWK set when a key is not found
+- jwk: If no url was specified, then jwk will be loaded as the keystore upon the first request
+	- This is intended as a convience methods.
+If you need to immediately validate jwk, construct without it and then use manualLoadJwkAsync and handle resolution or rejection of the promise

 ### JWK.manualLoadJwkAsync(jwk)